 In addition to the Term Record file, two additional files are being archived: (1) Prison Admissions (Part A), Prison Releases (Part B), and Prison Custody (Part D) records that were not used in building the Term Record file and (2) Part C (Parole Exit) records collected.

 Abt Associates, in collaboration with the Bureau of Justice Statistics (BJS), has reoriented the National Corrections Reporting Program (NCRP) with the goal of improving its usefulness and reliability for describing and analyzing information about prison populations.
 Abt Associates and BJS have done this by transforming the NCRP from a year-by-year accounting of prison admissions (A records), releases (B records), and prison stocks (D records) into inmate prison terms.
 For individual offenders with multiple prison terms, their records are linked chronologically to assemble term histories.
 Thus, overall, for the period where states have reported to the NCRP, the Term Record file contains a comprehensive dataset of term histories within states.

 The NCRP white paper (PDF 290K) provides technical documentation for constructing terms and term Histories.

 Using the Resource Guide

-The National Archive of Criminal Justice Data (NACJD), a part of the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan, designed this Resource Guide for World Wide Web users to learn about the National Corrections Reporting Program dataset and to connect to other corrections information sources.
+The National Archive of Criminal Justice Data (NACJD), a part of the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan, designed this Resource Guide for data users to learn about the National Corrections Reporting Program dataset and to connect to other corrections information sources.